-A few nights ago, the idea of a new blog popped into my head while praying the rosary, so three days later, here is the result: A Few of My Favorite Catholic Things.
+A few nights ago, the idea of a new blog popped into my head while praying the rosary, so three days later, here is the result: My Favorite Catholic Things.

 I explain a bit of the motivation behind this project on the About page: